-For campers and families who prefer to have girls and boys at camp at the same time, we offer a separate time for a blended camp session.
-As noted above, there is much research to show the benefits of single sex environments on a child’s confidence, self esteem, social, and personal development.
-However, psychologist Marjan Madison contends that whilst these types of environment offer many benefits, they can put certain children at a disadvantage when learning to apply these skills to real life situations.
+For campers and families who prefer to have girls and boys at camp at the same time, we offer separate blended camp sessions.
+As noted above, much research shows the benefits of single-sex environments on a child’s confidence, self-esteem, social, and personal development.
+However, psychologist Marjan Madison contends that while these types of environments offer many benefits, they can put certain children at a disadvantage when learning to apply these skills to real-life situations.
 Kupugani’s blended session offers the best of both worlds.
-We provide the same safe and supportive environment that fosters growth and development, while giving campers an opportunity to utilize their newfound confidence in a safe place that more closely mirrors the experiences they may have in everyday life.
-Top
+We provide the same safe and supportive environment that fosters growth and development while giving campers an opportunity to utilize their newfound confidence in a safe place that more closely mirrors the experiences they may have in everyday life.